Foundation Models in Autonomous Driving: A Survey on Scenario Generation and Scenario Analysis: Multimodal Large Language Models (MLLMs)

 \textit{(II) Scenario Understanding:} In contrast, DOLPHINS\cite{ma2024dolphins}, Ishaq et al.\cite{ishaq2025tracking}, WTS\cite{kong2024wts}, and V3LMA\cite{lubberstedt2025v3lma} target scenario understanding, where temporal context, agent interaction, and causal reasoning are central.
-DOLPHINS~\cite{ma2024dolphins} proposes an MLLM-based framework for human-like scenario and behavior understanding in autonomous driving.
-Built on OpenFlamingo, the model is instruction-tuned on image–instruction pairs using a Grounded Chain of Thought (GCoT) process for fine-grained reasoning.
-Then, it is adapted to driving videos using in-context examples retrieved via VideoMAE and Ada-002.
-Only the perceiver resampler, gated cross-attention, and LoRA modules are fine-tuned, enabling efficient alignment for multi-task driving understanding WTS~\cite{kong2024wts} uses GPT-3.5 externally to generate human-guided ground truth captions and evaluate model outputs via LLMScore, which assesses semantic and syntactic similarity.
-The proposed Instance-VideoLLM combines CLIP ViT-L/14, a Video Q-Former, and Vicuna-7B, with fine-tuning applied to the adapter and Q-Former.
-The model is trained on enhanced video inputs incorporating bounding boxes, gaze data, and scene context, and is compared against other off-the-shelf \glspl{mllm}.
-Evaluating performance on raw video inputs remains an open direction for future work.
+DOLPHINS~\cite{ma2024dolphins} presents an MLLM-based system for human-like understanding of driving scenarios and behaviors.
+The model is built on OpenFlamingo and first instruction-tuned on image–instruction pairs using a Grounded Chain of Thought (GCoT), where each reasoning step is explicitly linked to visual evidence to ensure visually grounded scenario reasoning.
+It is then adapted to driving videos using in-context examples retrieved by VideoMAE and Ada-002.
+During training, only the perceiver resampler, gated cross-attention, and \gls{lora} modules are updated, making the framework efficient while supporting multiple driving tasks.
+Ishaq et al.~\cite{ishaq2025tracking} propose a scenario-level spatial understanding framework that integrates short video clips, driving trajectories as text, and textual queries.
+They use a trajectory encoder and a Query Former to fuse the modalities, which are then passed into a frozen LLaMA-2 model with adapter layers.
+The model is fine-tuned by training both the Query Former and the adapters for efficient multimodal reasoning.